Ted Galdi: Bestselling Author

 These systems are priced on how many subscribers you have.
 In the beginning, they're very affordable, often even free.
 Even if you drastically increase the size of your email list, the cost is still relatively low, just a couple hundred bucks a month, which you can easily make back with an increase in email-based sales.

-What are some good email marketing platforms?
+What is a good email marketing platform for authors?

 2.)
 Automate an email nurture sequence